taocpp/PEGTL/doc/Rule-Reference.md

 * in namespace `tao::pegtl::utf32_be` for big-endian UTF-32 inputs,
 * in namespace `tao::pegtl::utf32_le` for little-endian UTF-32 inputs.

-Only the UTF-8 rules are included with the default header `<tao/pegtl.hpp>`.
+Except for UTF-8 the Unicode rules are not automatically included with `<tao/pegtl.hpp>.
-For the other rules the following header files need to be included as required.
+To make them available the following header files need to be included as required.

-* `tao/pegtl/utf16.hpp`
+* `tao/pegtl/unicode/utf16.hpp`
-* `tao/pegtl/utf32.hpp`
+* `tao/pegtl/unicode/utf32.hpp`

 Remember that the `column` field of the input positions counts the *number of input objects* since the last line ending, not the actual column!